 The nodding blooms of this winter-flowering perennial grace the Woodland Garden.

-A member of the buttercup family (Ranunculaceae), this species is one of 15 which occur in central eastern and southern Europe, and western Asia in scrub, woodland, rocky and grassy habitats.
-Most species prefer neutral to alkaline conditions, though this one reputedly prefers heavy neutral to alkaline soils, but it seems to do well in most situations given light shade.
-A native of Greece and Turkey Helleborus orientalis has deeply divide, leathery foliage which over-winters.
+A member of the buttercup family (Ranunculaceae), this species is one of 15 which occur in central eastern and southern Europe, and western Asia, in scrub, woodland, rocky and grassy habitats.
+Most species prefer neutral to alkaline conditions, though this one does well in most situations given light shade.
+A native of Greece and Turkey Helleborus orientalis has deeply divided, leathery foliage which over-winters.
 In winter stout, branch stems emerge to display cymes of 5-tepalled, saucer-shaped flowers, each with numerous prominent stamens.
 The true species of H. orientalis has white or green-cream flowers, which fade to pink, but there are subspecies with other colourings of red-purple- to cream with purple specks.
-H. orientalis is a very promiscuous species and there are numerous colour and shape variations, and plant breeders are seeking to produce forms with taller flower stems, pure colours, double blooms and upward-facing flowers.
+H. orientalis is a very promiscuous species and there are numerous colour and shape variations, and plant breeders are seeking to produce forms with taller flower stems, purer colourings, double blooms and upward-facing flowers.